This engine has been tested as part of a series of engines to extensively to evaluate the impact of various motors & electronics modules.

 In every case, the data is repeated three times.
 Running over the same distance.
 The velocity and current levels are measured digitally.
 Differences in these readings are an implication of the potential torque wobble of the motor.
 This also can be a measure of the pulsing level of a PWM impact on the motor, if there is one.

-Interestingly, again the P1K can motor has the smallest starting velocity variation.
+Interestingly, again the P2K open frame motor has the smallest starting velocity variation.
 All of these motors are very good in repeatability.
-The P2K open frame motor happens to yield the most variation.
-This is still a very respectable result.
+The Mashima can motor happens to yield the most variation.
+This is one of the few cases where the Mashima motor is not near the best in the parameter

 The initial current draw follows the trend indicated in the earlier current draw chart.
-The P1K can motor sets a very low standard.
-Four of the motors in the series are at or better than the post 2000 expectation for their weight.
-The Athearn Blue box open frame motor is clearly the highest in the set.
+The Mashima and the P2K motors set a very low standard.
+Both are better than the post 2000 expectation for their weight.
+The other three exceed the pre 2000 averages.
+Definitely, at a higher level in this set.

 7- The maximum pull force of the engine is shown in the following figure.

-Here there is a large variation in the engines examined in this series.
-Interestingly the Athearn blue box motor is the second strongest puller.
-The best is the A-line can motor.
-The other three all fall near the current expectation average.
-Much lower than the other two.
-Considering that very little has changed on in most these configurations, beyond the motor, this is an interesting result.
+Here there is a large variation in the five engines examined in this series.
+Interestingly the Athearn blue box motor is the strongest puller.
+Followed closely by the Mashima can motor.
+The P2K and Helix Humper motors are both excellent pullers, but much lower than the former two.
+The Roco motor falls well below the standard level of the other four engines.
+Interestingly it is near the expectation of a post 2000 result.
+Considering that very little has changed on these configurations, beyond the motor, this is a disappointing level.

 8- Maximum Pull force weight function is shown in the following chart.